 Alta Sierra, CA — Meredith Wilson has always had a great relationship with her son, James.
-Growing up, they had a typical and happy middle-class life mostly free of strife and dysfunction.
-Recently, Ms. Wilson has upped the relationship quotient by increasing the number of phone calls each week to her son for computer help.
+Growing up, they had a typical and happy middle-class life, mostly free of strife and dysfunction.
+Recently, Ms. Wilson has upped the relationship quotient by increasing the phone calls each week to her son for computer help.

 “I just don’t know what I would do without Jim’s help on the computer,” said a grateful Mrs. Wilson from her phone in Lincoln, CA. “He is always there to help me with my questions.
 So I call him whenever I can’t figure something out.”

 All over the country, elderly parents are calling their children for computer/smart device assistance.
 Ironically, technology experts say that our devices have become much easier to use.
-Added to that, there are a plethora of online resources to help with issues like Google, numerous help websites, and technology blogs.
+Added to that, there are many online resources to help with issues like Google, numerous help websites, and technology blogs.

 “Mom calls me probably twice a week with the same questions,” said a somewhat annoyed Mr. Wilson from his Alta Sierra home.
 “And she probably sends me 15 emails a week.
 Half of them are more questions; the other half are forwarded joke emails and health MLMs.”

 Mr. Wilson supplied some typical questions (and implied questions) from his mother:

 - I can’t find a folder I just created